 “Of all the fathers of Jane Austen’s novels, Sir Thomas is the only one

-to whom admiration is given [by Austen]." - Lionel Trilling
+to whom admiration is given [ - Lionel Trilling

 "The catastrophe of the novel depends upon our moral sympathy with Sir Thomas"